Urology Unit: for healthcare professionals

 The Urology Unit is a multidisciplinary team which focuses on the diagnosis and management of, and research involving, patients with bladder, prostate, renal or testicular cancer.

 Symptoms of possible urological malignancy of any type are seen in weekly clinics in Chelsea.
-The Royal Marsden will accept any referral where there is a suspected urological malignancy.
 Tertiary referrals or those requesting a second opinion are welcome from not only London and the South East, but nationally and internationally.

 The Royal Marsden has a comprehensive range of staging modalities including high resolution CT (including PET CT), MRI (including diffusion sequencing), ultrasound, endoscopy and nuclear medicine imaging.
 We have a close working relationship with the adjacent Royal Brompton Hospital which enables full specialist assessment of any cardio-thoracic issues related to diagnosis and treatment.

 Treatments and follow-up appointments take place at The Royal Marsden’s Chelsea and Sutton hospitals as well as the William Rous Unit at Kingston Hospital.

 All major urological surgery is carried out at The Royal Marsden in Chelsea which has comprehensive facilities for laparoscopic, robot-assisted, endoscopic and open surgery, as well as HIFU (High Intensity Focused Ultrasound) for prostate cancer.

 Radiotherapy is carried out at both the Sutton and Chelsea hospitals, with chemotherapy at Sutton, Chelsea and the William Rous Unit at Kingston Hospital.
 Radiotherapy techniques include conformal (CFRT) intensity modulated (IMRT) ,image guided radiotherapy (IGRT)and stereotactic body radiotherapy(SBRT).